 After having acted in a critically acclaimed two-handed production of David Sedaris's "The SantaLand Diaries," Sandra-Mae performed in two month-long acts at the 2017 Edinburgh Fringe Festival, both of which were very well received by audiences and critics.
 Together with Alan Marriott and Bill Allman, she wrote and performed in a musical/comedy cabaret double act titled "Beauty & The Beast: An Improbable Love Story" performing alongside veteran performer Alan Marriott.
 It featured her multifaceted musical and comedic talent, along with some improv.
 Sandra-Mae also played saxophone for the 2017 Edinburgh production of Will Shakespeare's Impro Musical.

-Having spent all her life in recording studios and behind microphones, Sandra-Mae feels completely at home in a studio, and is a talented voice over artist having voiced for worldwide ESL programs.
+Having spent all her life in recording studios and behind microphones, Sandra-Mae feels completely at home in a studio, and is a talented voice over artist having voiced for worldwide ESL programs and has been an a BBC Radio Production.
 She has spent the last 18 months studying voice over with Nicole Oliver (My Little Pony) and Alan Marriott (former Department Head of the Comedy Conservatory Program of School Creative in Vancouver).